-A part of your work happens online, so your team needs to know about necessary security tips to stay safe from fraud, hacker attacks and losing data.
+Once you trust in their character and ability, you can give the employee access to key tools and accounts.
+A part of your work happens online, so your team needs to know about necessary security tips to stay safe from fraud, hacker attacks, and losing data.

 Successful onboarding will give new employees the tools and knowledge they need to be successful at their jobs.
 Beyond the onboarding phase, however, there are a number of things you’ll need to do to keep employees happy and productive.

 Use the right tools for

-Focus on team building
+Focus on Team Building

 - Set up